 Skip to main content

-When developing a new product or feature, it’s essential to define a successful use case.
-A well-defined use case serves as a benchmark for data-driven decisions, allowing you to measure impact and identify areas for improvement.
-This is crucial for evaluating a use case through tools like your Analytics Dashboard and Quality Insights Dashboard.
+When deploying Genow for your team, it’s essential to build a successful Agent.
+A well-configured Agent serves as a benchmark for data-driven decisions, allowing you to measure impact and identify areas for improvement.
+This is crucial for evaluating an Agent through tools like your Analytics Dashboard and Quality Insights Dashboard.

 Key Factors:

-1. High-Quality Output: The use case consistently provides relevant, high-quality answers to user questions.
-Improve the quality of answers by adding use-case-specific [context](/Use Case Management/Use Case Settings/Use Case Context) and [glossaries](Use Case Management/Use Case Settings/Glossary), and eliminate misleading or unnecessary documents from the database.
+1. High-Quality Output: The Agent consistently provides relevant, high-quality answers to user questions.
+Improve the quality of answers by adding Agent-specific [context](/Use Case Management/Use Case Settings/Use Case Context) and [glossaries](Use Case Management/Use Case Settings/Glossary), and eliminate misleading or unnecessary documents from the database.
 Close knowledge gaps at the same time using user feedback.

-4. Continuous Improvement: A successful use case evolves over time.
+4. Continuous Improvement: A successful Agent evolves over time.
 It should be continuously improved based on user feedback, ensuring it remains relevant and effective.

 5. Workflow and process fit: Work with your team to build new workflows based on Genow’s capabilities.
-Choose from Genow’s process-supporting features, such as quick actions (Use Case Management > Use Case Settings > Quick Actions) and fallbacks (Use Case Management > Use Case Settings > Fallbacks).
+Choose from Genow’s process-supporting features, such as quick actions (Agent Management > Agent Settings > Quick Actions) and fallbacks (Agent Management > Agent Settings > Fallbacks).

-Steps to Make Your Use Case Successful - From Start to Finish
+Steps to Make Your Agent Successful - From Start to Finish

 1